Quantum state spectrum and field theory of D$0$-brane: D -brane in spinor moving frame formulation. Classical mechanics and quantization

-The local worldline supersymmetry leaving invariant the candidate multiple D$0$-brane (mD$0$) action of \cite{Bandos:2022uoz,Bandos:2022dpx} is based on a generalization of the form of local fermionic $\kappa$--symmetry of single D$0$-brane presented in \eqref{eq:kappaD0=}.
+The local worldline supersymmetry leaving invariant the candidate multiple D$0$-brane (mD$0$) action of \cite{Bandos:2022uoz,Bandos:2022dpx} is based on a generalization of the form of local fermionic $\kappa$-symmetry of a single D$0$-brane presented in \eqref{eq:kappaD0=}.
 Hence the quantization of single D$0$-brane in spinor moving frame formulation can be considered as a basis for quantization of such mD$0$ action.
-However, as we have already argued in the Introduction, there are a number of o reasons to perform such quantization, which is the main aim of the present paper.
+However, as we have already argued in the Introduction, there are a number of other reasons to perform such quantization, which which we briefly describe in the present paper.